-This Alternatives Analysis/Environmental Assessment (AA/EA) document supplements the environmental evaluation presented in the 2002 DEIS.
-This EA provides an environmental evaluation, as required by the National Environmental evaluation, as required by the National Environmental Policy Acr (NEPA) of two new highway build alternatives that propose Express Toll Lanes64 (ETLs64) along with two transit alternatives that will provide LRT or BRT on the Corridor Cities Transitway (CCT).
+This Alternatives Analysis/Environmental Assessment (AA/EA) document serves two purposes.
+As an EA, the document supplements the environmental evaluation presented in the 2002 DEIS.
+This EA provides an environmental evaluation, as required by the National Environmental Policy Act (NEPA) of two new highway build alternatives that propose Express Toll Lanes^{8M} (ETLs^{8M}) along with two transit alternatives that will provide LRT or BRT on the Corridor Cities Transitway (CCT).
 The EA provides the information that will allow a comparison of the DEIS alternatives and the new ETL alternatives to guide decision makers in the selection of a Locally Preferred Alternative and, finally, a Selected Alternative for construction.